awsdocs/aws-doc-sdk-examples/ruby/example_code/rds/README.md

 # AWS SDK for Ruby code examples for Amazon RDS

 ## Purpose
 This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate Amazon Relational Database Service (RDS).

+Amazon Relational Database Service (Amazon RDS) makes it easy to set up, operate, and scale a relational database in the cloud.
+It provides cost-efficient and resizable capacity while automating time-consuming administration tasks such as hardware provisioning, database setup, patching and backups.
+It frees you to focus on your applications so you can give them the fast performance, high availability, security and compatibility they need.

 ## Code examples
 This is a workspace where you can find the following AWS SDK for Ruby version 3 (v3) Amazon RDS examples: